ihucos/noapt/README.md

 git version 2.15.1
 ```
 ## How does that work?
 `noapt` itself is just ~50 lines intense but comparably robust shell scripting.
-The heavy lifiting is done by [plash](https://github.com/ihucos/plash/), which is a container engine.
+The heavy lifting is done by [plash](https://github.com/ihucos/plash/), which is a container engine.

 ## Use cases
 * Run non LTS packages in a LTS system